-(j) Whenever it finds any person unqualified because of any of the grounds set forth in §30-3-14(c) of this code, the board may enter an order imposing one or more of the following:
+(j) Whenever it finds any person unqualified because of any of the grounds set forth in subsection (c) of this section, the board may enter an order imposing one or more of the following:

-(1) Deny his or her application for a license or other authorization to practice medicine and surgery or podiatry;

-(2) Administer a public reprimand;

-(3) Suspend, limit, or restrict his or her license or other authorization to practice medicine and surgery or podiatry for not more than five years, including limiting the practice of that person to, or by the exclusion of, one or more areas of practice, including limitations on practice privileges;

-(4) Revoke his or her license or other authorization to practice medicine and surgery or podiatry or to prescribe or dispense controlled substances for any period of time, including for the life of the licensee, that the board may find to be reasonable and necessary according to evidence presented in a hearing before the board or its designee;

-(5) Require him or her to submit to care, counseling, or treatment designated by the board as a condition for initial or continued licensure or renewal of licensure or other authorization to practice medicine and surgery or podiatry;

-(6) Require him or her to participate in a program of education prescribed by the board;

-(7) Require him or her to practice under the direction of a physician or podiatrist designated by the board for a specified period of time; and

-(8) Assess a civil fine of not less than \$1,000 nor more than \$10,000.

-(k) Notwithstanding the provisions of §30-1-8 of this code, if the board determines the evidence in its possession indicates that a physician's or podiatrist's continuation in practice or unrestricted practice constitutes an immediate danger to the public, the board may take any of the actions provided in §30-3-4(j) of this code on a temporary basis and without a hearing if institution of proceedings for a hearing before the board are initiated simultaneously with the temporary action and begin within 15 days of the action.
-The board shall render its decision within five days of the conclusion of a hearing under this subsection.
+266 (1) Deny his or her application for a license or other authorization to practice medicine and 267 surgery or podiatry; 268 (2) Administer a public reprimand; 269 (3) Suspend, limit or restrict his or her license or other authorization to practice medicine 270 and surgery or podiatry for not more than five years, including limiting the practice of that person 271 to, or by the exclusion of, one or more areas of practice, including limitations on practice privileges; 272 (4) Revoke his or her license or other authorization to practice medicine and surgery or 273 podiatry or to prescribe or dispense controlled substances for any period of time, including for the 274 life of the licensee, that the board may find to be reasonable and necessary according to evidence 275 presented in a hearing before the board or its designee; 276 (5) Require him or her to submit to care, counseling or treatment designated by the board 277 as a condition for initial or continued licensure or renewal of licensure or other authorization to 278 practice medicine and surgery or podiatry; 279 (6) Require him or her to participate in a program of education prescribed by the board; 280 (7) Require him or her to practice under the direction of a physician or podiatrist designated 281 by the board for a specified period of time; and 282 (8) Assess a civil fine of not less than \$1,000 nor more than \$10,000.
+283 (k) Notwithstanding the provisions of section eight, article one of this chapter, if the board 284 determines the evidence in its possession indicates that a physician's or podiatrist's continuation 285 in practice or unrestricted practice constitutes an immediate danger to the public, the board may 286 take any of the actions provided in subsection (j) of this section on a temporary basis and without 287 a hearing if institution of proceedings for a hearing before the board are initiated simultaneously 288 with the temporary action and begin within fifteen days of the action.
+The board shall render its 289 decision within five days of the conclusion of a hearing under this subsection.

-(l) Any person against whom disciplinary action is taken pursuant to this article has the right to judicial review as provided in §29A-5-1 et seq. and §29A-6-1 et seq. of this code: Provided, That a circuit judge may also remand the matter to the board if it appears from competent evidence presented to it in support of a motion for remand that there is newly discovered evidence of such a character as ought to produce an opposite result at a second hearing on the merits before the board and:
+(I) Any person against whom disciplinary action is taken pursuant to this article has the right to judicial review as provided in articles five and six, chapter twenty-nine-a of this code:

+Provided, That a circuit judge may also remand the matter to the board if it appears from competent evidence presented to it in support of a motion for remand that there is newly discovered evidence of such a character as ought to produce an opposite result at a second hearing on the merits before the board and:
-(1) The evidence appears to have been discovered since the board hearing; and April 27, 2024 Page 9 of 12

-(2) The physician or podiatrist exercised due diligence in asserting his or her evidence and that due diligence would not have secured the newly discovered evidence prior to the appeal.
+- (1) The evidence appears to have been discovered since the board hearing; and - (2) The physician or podiatrist exercised due diligence in asserting his or her evidence and that due diligence would not have secured the newly discovered evidence prior to the appeal.